DustinKong/vast-challenge-2018-mc1-master/README.md

 ```
 yarn install
 ```
-## Deployment
+## Deployment 运行

 To view a development build of Audio Explorer, run:
 ```
 yarn serve
 ```